 Rigoberto Hernandez of Georgia Institute of Technology engaged Telluride and Ouray high school students in discussions surrounding chemistry and physics in October 2012.
 From gas laws to diffusion to phase transitions and chemical reactions, Dr. Hernandez brought some of the most complicated chemistry to an understandable and relevant level, relating these sophisticated concepts to students' lives.

-John Straub, Professor of Chemistry at Boston University and Past-President of TSRC, led the rocking Telluride Academy/Pinhead summer camp "Blast Off!"
+John Straub, Professor of Chemistry at Boston University and Past-President of TSRC, has led the rocking Telluride Academy/Pinhead summer camp "Blast Off!" since 2011, as well as the Pinhead Punk Science rocket demonstrations annually since 2007.
 In February 2011, he gave his famed, "A Lively Tour of the Periodic Table," with explosions, demonstrations, and a music video to 700 K-12 students from Telluride, Naturita, Norwood, Ouray, and Ridgway School.
 Straub reached all 1800 regional students in five school districts, in five different "Lively Tour" presentations in the fall of 2005 and winter of 2006, and was called back in 2009 by popular demand.

-Susan DeSensi, Boston University, presented “The Secret Life of Glue: Bouncy Balls & Goober Goo” with fun demonstrations and interactive experiments, to 160 students 1st through 7th grades at Nucla and Telluride schools in March of 2009.
+Susan DeSensi, Boston University, presented “The Secret Life of Glue: Bouncy Balls & Goober Goo” with fun demonstrations and interactive experiments, to 160 students 1st through 7th grades at Nucla and Telluride schools in March of 2009 and multiple Punk Science demonstrations.
 Susan was brought to Telluride by John Straub.

 David Coker, Boston University Chemisty Professor, presented a demonstration of "The Science of Steam" at the Telluride Mountain School to all first grade through eleventh grade students.
 This was the first all school assembly presesnted by Pinhead Institute at the Mountain School and it was tremendously well received.
 Coker's sense of humor and drama caught the attention of the teachers as well as students.